mbzuai-oryx/CoVR-VidLLM-CVPRW25/README.md

 Finally, the fused embeddings should be saved as a numpy .npy file (which should contain a 1000x256 numpy nd-array, where 1000 - number of samples and 256 - feature dimension).

+Simply submit this .npy file to the evaluation server on the evalAI [challenge page](https://eval.ai/web/challenges/challenge-page/2443/overview).

-#### Calculating Recalls for evaluation
+#### Calculating Recalls for evaluation (not required for the challenge)
-This option can be used once the labels are published, but before that use our evaluation server on the evalAI challenge page.
+This option can be used once the labels are published, but before that use our evaluation server on the evalAI [challenge page](https://eval.ai/web/challenges/challenge-page/2443/overview).

 To calculate the recalls for the query features results for Image/Video + description, execute the following command:
 ```bash